KimaniMbugua/kenya-climate-agriculture-decision-support-system/README.md

 ---

-## Project Purpose
+## Project purpose

-The **Climate–Agriculture Decision Support System** is a reproducible climate–agriculture analytics platform developed from the research project:

-> **The Prediction of the Impact of Climate Change on Agricultural Productivity in Kenya Using Machine Learning**

-The project integrates long-term climate records, crop-yield observations, pesticide-use indicators, vegetation information, statistical analysis, machine-learning models, explainable artificial intelligence, climate-scenario simulation, recursive forecasting, and crop-vulnerability ranking in one transparent workflow.
+The **Climate Decision Support System** is a reproducible climate–agriculture analytics platform for Kenya.
+It was developed from the research project **“The Prediction of the Impact of Climate Change on Agricultural Productivity in Kenya Using Machine Learning.”** The project brings together long-term climate records, crop-yield observations, pesticide-use indicators, vegetation information, statistical analysis, machine-learning models, explainable artificial intelligence, climate-scenario simulation, recursive forecasting, and crop-vulnerability ranking in one transparent workflow.

-The system is intended to support researchers, agricultural planners, policy analysts, students, and other users who need a national-level understanding of how climate variability and long-term climate change may relate to agricultural productivity in Kenya.

-The platform is a **decision-support and research system**.
-It is not a physical crop-growth model, a causal-inference system, or a farm-level advisory service.
+The system is intended to support researchers, agricultural planners, policy analysts, students, and other users who need a national-level view of how climate variability and long-term climate change may relate to agricultural productivity in Kenya.
+It is a decision-support and research platform rather than a physical crop-growth model, a causal inference system, or a farm-level advisory service.
 --

 ## System Interface